qrohlf/qrohlf.github.io/_posts/2014-03-01-atom-initial-impressions.md

 As of this writing, I haven't found a good way to configure this value without editing the app's source.
 Atom has a nice Sublime-esque JSON configuration file, but according to the [documentation](https://atom.io/docs/v0.59.0/customizing-atom#configuration-key-reference), there isn't a key to control the cursor blink rate yet.
 For now, I've just edited `cursor-view.js` to set the blinkPeriod to 1000ms.
 This will get overwritten by any updates, but for now there doesn't seem to be a better way to modify the blink behavior.

-I also added the following snipped to my `styles.less` file for a slight fade trasition on the cursor (just like Sublime):
+I also added the following snippet to my `styles.less` file for a slight fade transition on the cursor (just like Sublime):

 ```css
 .editor.is-focused .cursor {